 - Place your camera/Blink devices wherever you like

-Setting up an Arlo Pro security system is as straightforward and even similar to the Blink XT.
-The Arlo Pro comes with the Base Station, which is similar to the Sync Module and the setup is mediated by the Arlo app.
+Setting up this system is as straightforward and the same across the whole range.
+The Pro comes with the Base Station, which is similar to the Sync Module and the setup is mediated by the companion app.
 In a summarized manner it can be summed up as:

-- Download the Arlo app and run the setup wizard
+- Download the app and run the setup wizard

-- Connect the Arlo Base Station hub to your router via an ethernet cable
+- Connect the Base Station hub to your router via an ethernet cable

 - Create a Netgear account

-- Sync your cameras to the Arlo Base Station hub via the app
+- Sync your cameras to the Base Station hub via the app

 - Run the Base Station and camera firmware via the app